 Where to stay in Mirissa

 - Luxury: Paradise Beach Club (from $125 p/n) – large rooms, swimming pool, onsite spa and is a true beach hotel with no more than 10 steps from the pool to the ocean!
-I stayed here on my Sri Lanka Safari and highly recommend it.
+I stayed here on my Sri Lanka Safari, it is one of the best resorts in Sri Lanka and highly recommend it.